 Like all great stories, Peter Weir’s The Truman Show has layers that only deepen over time.
-One of these is “Father Kolbe’s Preaching,” the song that plays in the final scenes, when Truman talks to the creator of his world.
+One of these is “Father Kolbe’s Preaching,” the song that plays in the final scenes, when.
 It’s a stirring piece that matches the mood perfectly.

 The movie opens with a prisoner named Jan Tytz (a young Christoph Waltz, decades before he stole the show in Inglourious Basterds) escaping from Auschwitz.
 Tytz later learns that ten inmates had been randomly selected to starve to death to deter future escapes.
 What’s more, when one of the men cried out about his wife and children and begged to be spared, a total stranger – a priest – stepped forward and asked to take his place.
 Kolbe then led the other nine victims in prayer as they wasted away in their cell, eventually receiving a lethal injection of carbolic acid.